MasonDestro/Godot.Net-DynamicScrollContainer/README.md

 ## What is this
 A simple framework based on C# abstract class and interface.
 ## What does this do
 To reduce usage, only those in viewport are instantiated and show data dynamically.
+Only support vBoxContainer (hook for hBoxContainer and gridContainer are left)
 ## How to use it
 Inherit `DynamicContainerItemBase` and `IDynamicContainerItem<Any Custom Data Type>` for any Control Node.